jfairbank/redux-saga-test-plan/docs/integration-testing/mocking/dynamic-providers.md

 For providers to work, `expectSaga` will necessarily wrap forked/spawned sagas with an intermediary generator called `sagaWrapper` in order to intercept effects.
-To ensure that your saga receives back a task object with a correct `name` property, Redux Saga Test Plan will attempt to rename the `sagaWrapper` function to the name of a forked saga.
+To ensure that your saga receives back a task object with a correct `meta.name` property, Redux Saga Test Plan will attempt to rename the `sagaWrapper` function to the name of a forked saga.
 This works in almost all JavaScript environments but will fail in PhantomJS.
-Therefore, you **can't** depend on the task `name` property being correct in PhantomJS.
+Therefore, you **can't** depend on the task `meta.name` property being correct in PhantomJS.